feurbano/bear_data/README.md

 ### <a name="schemamain"></a> SCHEMA MAIN.VIEWS

 #### VIEWS
 A view is the result set of a stored query on the data, which the database users can query just as they would in a persistent database collection object.
 This pre-established query command is kept in the database dictionary.
 Unlike ordinary base tables in a relational database, a view does not form part of the physical schema: as a result set, it is a virtual table computed or collated dynamically from data in the database when access to that view is requested.
 Changes applied to the data in a relevant underlying table are reflected in the data shown in subsequent invocations of the view.

-The users can thus access the following data through **views** in the schema **main**:
+Based on established agreements, different users have access to different Views.
+Based on access privileges, users can access the following data through **views** in the schema **main**:

 1. [view_shared_animals](#view_shared_animals)
 2. [view_shared_animals_genotypes](#view_shared_animals_genotypes)